alexhyang/blog/content/posts/a_life_tracker.md

 categories:
 ---

+Life repeats itself over and over, but taking control of one's own life is never an easy thing.
+Every one of us was a born engineer to imagine and design the ideal life style and live the hardest for this blue print.
+Methods are developed, just as those in scientific research, to solve the infinite cycles of problems.
+However, we usually drift along aimlessly, with all distractions in personal and professional life.

 # Books
 | Title | Start Date | Finish Date | Rating |
 | ------ | ------ | ------ | ------ |